-A dental emergency happens when there is an issue involving your teeth and the supporting tissues that require immediate attention from your dentist.
-Although not all dental emergencies are painful, pain tends to be the most common symptom of a dental emergency.
+A dental emergency happens when there is an issue involving your teeth and the supporting tissues that require immediate attention from your dentist .
+Although not all dental emergencies are painful, tooth sensitivity and tooth pain tend to be the most common symptoms of a dental emergency.
 The pain can be experienced in the tooth, or the tissues surrounding the area of the sore tooth.
-Depending on the level of pain, an experienced dental professional can determine the source of the pain to help them better treat the issue.
+Depending on the level of pain (mild to severe tooth pain) an experienced dental professional can determine the source of the pain to help them better treat the issue.
 Each tissue type gives different messages during a dental emergency.
-Dental emergencies can vary from bacterial, fungal or viral infections to a chipped or broken tooth.
+Dental emergencies can vary from bacterial, fungal or viral infections to a chipped tooth or broken tooth.
 Each situation requires an individualized response that is unique to the situation, so it is important to see your dentist as quickly as possible if you have a dental emergency.
 That being said, it may be helpful to discuss the most common dental emergencies that dentists treat.

-A toothache can really mess up your day, especially if it affects your ability to eat, sleep, or perform daily activities.
-A toothache can be caused by food caught between your teeth, cavities, grinding your teeth, or abscesses.
+A toothache can really mess up your day, especially if it’s a severe toothache that affects your ability to eat, sleep, or perform daily activities.
+A toothache can be caused by food caught between your teeth, cavities, grinding your teeth, or abscesses (tooth infection).
 Toothaches can be tricky to diagnose as an emergency, because sometimes they are a sign of an urgent problem, but other times a toothache could wait until a regularly scheduled appointment.
 So, how do you know if your toothache is a dental emergency?
 If your toothache gives you severe pain that cannot be managed by over the counter medicine, if it throbs like a heartbeat, and has been constant it is considered a dental emergency.
 Please contact your dentist as soon as possible.

 Injuries of the Mouth